LeeRob97/ALWeb-Dev-Proj/README.md

 - As you code this project, ensure you push your changes often!

 ## Requirements
+- When the user clicks submit, create a `User` data object found in `index.js`.
+The username field is required, so if not given, alert the user until the value is present.
-- Each user data object should be represented by the `User` class found in `index.js`.
-Since this class accepts three parameters, your table needs to have the three respective columns.
+- After the user is created, the results will be shown in the section `.existing-users-area`.
+Since this `User` object accepts three parameters, your table needs to have the three respective columns.
 - In terms of CRUD operations, users can be created or deleted.
-Do not worry about editing existing data.
+Do not worry about updating existing data.
 - Since you will not create a database, your list of users will be kept in memory (i.e. array) and should match what is on the screen.

 ## Tech Requirements
 - All your javascript needs to be contained in `index.js`, and css in `index.css`.
-- Your do not have to use any specific javascript library or framework
+- You do not have to use any specific javascript library or framework
 - You will be required to explain your code.

+Send any questions to: l.robertson@austinlane.com

 **GOOD LUCK**